seanturner/draft-turner-ccmib/draft-turner-ccmib.md

-            "The value of cSystemUpTime the last time any configurable object within the MIBs supported by the device has been modified, created, or deleted by either SNMP, agent, or other management method (e.g. via an HMI).
+            "The value of cSystemUpTime the last time any configurable object within the MIBs supported by the device has been modified, created, or deleted by either SNMP, agent, or other management method (e.g., via an HMI).

             Managers can use this object to ensure that no changes to any configuration within the device have happened since